vendasta/marketplace-documentation/docs/GettingStarted/pricing-and-distribution.md

 # Pricing-and-Distribution

-For _Free_ anyone can become a Vendasta Channel Partner, upload their offerings to the platform, and leverage Vendasta's white-labeled end to end E-Commerce Platform to sell more effectively using their own sales team.

-If you are a Software Vendor, an ISV, or a Channel Partner that wants to expand through Vendasta's 50,000+ channel partners and their 45000+ Salespeople there are _no platform fees_ for distributing and selling your product in the Vendasta Marketplace.
+If you are a Software Vendor, ISV, or a Channel Partner that wants to sell your offerings in the Vendasta Marketplace and expand your distribution through Vendasta's 60,000+ channel partners and their Salespeople please check out our [Vendor Subscriptions](https://www.vendasta.com/pricing/vendors/).

 There is a simple revenue share based on the wholesale price of your products.
-Options are available for Vendor transaction fees to be rendered by _**percentage of the wholesale price**_, or based on a reseller model, where Vendasta is considered a reseller of the Vendor product.
 Vendasta manages billing of Channel Partners for product activations, and dispenses payment to Vendor monthly.

 ![product wholesale price](../../assets/images/pricing/wholesale_price.png)

 With this in mind, set your wholesale price and recommended retail so that Channel Partners are enticed to offer your product, and it has a healthy margin.
-We recommend setting your wholesale price to allow Channel Partners at least 30% margin on the Recommended Retail Price.
+We recommend setting your wholesale price to allow Channel Partners at least 20% margin on the Recommended Retail Price.
 Remember, the higher the margin the more attractive it becomes for Channel Partners to sell.

-For details on how to set up the pricing for your offerings, please review the Pricing section under the _Product Info_ tab, then refer to the Marketplace <a href="https://docs.google.com/presentation/d/1cxp-EreI21uRp08BCekEpA82iUEXafXqbx1960zEspc/edit?usp=sharing" target="_blank">Billing Models Guide</a>

 **Distribution**